Supplier OnboardingThe Ultimate Guide

 2. The line of communication with the suppliers

-When only one person or department has a direct line of communication, it can also cause problems due to the fact that they may get bombarded with emails pertaining to any questions that suppliers may have.
+When only one person or department has a direct line of communication, it can also cause problems because they may get bombarded with emails relating to questions from suppliers.

 The communication chain is highly efficient when the important key persons or departments can communicate directly with the supplier and not just the procurement manager.